-1) The School District proposes to designate the following information contained in a student's record as "directory information," and it will disclose that information without prior written consent:
+- 1) The School District proposes to designate the following information contained in a student's record as "directory information," and it will disclose that information without prior written consent:

 - A) The student's name;

 - B) The names of the student's parents;

 - C) The student's address;

 - D) The student's telephone listing;

 - E) The student's electronic mail address;

 - F) The student's date and place of birth;

 - G) The student's dates of attendance;

 - H) The student's grade level (i.e., first grade, tenth grade, etc.);

 - I) The student's participation in officially recognized activities and sports;

 - J) The student's degrees, honors and awards received;

 - K) The student's weight and height, if a member of an athletic team;

 - L) The student's photograph; and

 - M) The most recent educational agency or institution attended.

-2) Within the first three weeks of each school year, the School District will publish in a newspaper of general circulation in the area the above list or a revised list of the items of directory information it proposes
+- 2) Within the first three weeks of each school year, the School District will publish in a newspaper of general circulation in the area the above list or a revised list of the items of directory information it proposes to designate as directory information.
+For students enrolling after the notice is published, the list will be given to the student's parent or the eligible student at the time and place of enrollment.

-3) After the parents or eligible students have been notified, they will have two weeks to advise the School District in writing (a letter to the Superintendent of Schools' office) of any or all of the items they refuse to permit the School District to designate as directory information about that student.

-4) At the end of the two-week period, each student's records will be appropriately marked by the records custodian to indicate the items the School District will designate as directory information about that student.
+- 3) After the parents or eligible students have been notified, they will have two weeks to advise the School District in writing (a letter to the Superintendent of Schools' office) of any or all of the items they refuse to permit the School District to designate as directory information about that student. - 4) At the end of the two-week period, each student's records will be appropriately marked by the records custodian to indicate the items the School District will designate as directory information about that student.
 This designation will remain in effect until it is modified by the written direction of the student's parent or the eligible student.